AdobeDocs/commerce-frontend-core/src/pages/index.md

 ## Contributing to this documentation

 We encourage you to participate in our open documentation initiative.
-If you have suggestions, corrections, additions, or deletions for this documentation, check out the source on [GitHub](https://github.com/adobedocs/commerce-frontend-core), and open a pull request.
+If you have suggestions, corrections, additions, or deletions for this documentation, check out the source on [GitHub](https://github.com/adobedocs/commerce-frontend-core), and open a pull request